pramsey/pramsey.github.io/_posts/2017-03-01-fake-conferences.md

 And about that "conference"?

-Like the faux "[Bollywood Awards](http://www.cbc.ca/news/canada/british-columbia/vancouver-to-host-new-bollywood-awards-premier-confirms-1.1316425)" the government paid $10M to stage just weeks before the 2013 election, the "LNG in BC" conference was a government organized "event" put on primarily to advance the pre-election public relations agenda of the BC Liberal party.
+Like the faux "[Bollywood Awards](http://www.cbc.ca/news/canada/british-columbia/vancouver-to-host-new-bollywood-awards-premier-confirms-1.1316425)" that the government paid $10M to stage just weeks before the 2013 election, the "LNG in BC" conference was a government organized "event" put on primarily to advance the pre-election public relations agenda of the BC Liberal party.

 The "LNG in BC" conference continued to be organized by the government for two more years, providing a stage each year for the Premier and multiple Minsters to broadcast their message.